ThieuHung2006/Network-configuration-project/docs/security_verification.md

 ---

-These verification results confirm that management access, guest isolation, DMZ protection, and Internet traffic control are implemented in accordance with enterprise security best practices.
+These verification results confirm that management access control, guest segmentation, DMZ protection, and Internet traffic filtering are implemented following enterprise security best practices and the principle of least privilege.